{{ soilAmendmentStage.areaLabel }} {{ soilAmendmentStage.depthLabel }} {{ soilAmendmentStage.targetLabel }} Mix

 Mixed vegetables after a low-pH soil test

-Blueberries and acid lovers before planting
+Blueberries and acid-loving plants before planting

-Try a 120 sq ft bed at 6 inches with Sandy loam, the Blueberries and acid lovers preset, current pH 6.4, current OM 4.0%, target pH 5.0, target OM 7.0%, and the default 90% sulfur product.
-The run produces roughly 0.27 cu yd of compost and about 1.7 lb of sulfur, with the sulfur still in a single pass because the Sulfur rate stays below the split threshold.
+A 120 sq ft sandy-loam bed at 6 inches with current pH 6.4, target pH 5.0, current organic matter 4.0%, target organic matter 7.0%, and a 90% sulfur product produces roughly 0.27 cu yd of compost and about 1.7 lb of sulfur.

 Can this replace a soil laboratory recommendation?

-Why did the sulfur plan change to two passes?
+Why did sulfur split into two passes?

-What causes the red error box and missing result tabs?
+What causes the red error box?

 Organic matter (OM)